 Edibles are an excellent choice for patients that want a discreet method of medicating without smoking.
 There are dozens of edibles available today in the market that can serve any patient, at any level of titration (dosing.)
 Just to name a few types of infused edibles; there are baked goods, tinctures, candies, chocolates, honey, medicated teas, the list goes on and on.
 Edibles can be infused with Cannabis in a variety of ways such as into: butter, coconut oil, olive oil, vegetable oil, or the latest trend, CO2 (carbon dioxide) extracted oil.
 Edibles that are infused with CO2 concentrated cannabis oil often have less plant taste and is less noticeable to the sensitive palate.
 Infusions start from either with buds and or trim, then it is a matter of how it is extracted and processed into the product.

 Patients that are concerned about strength and purity should be looking for products that have been tested by a reputable lab that can indicate how many milligrams of THC are inside.
 Look for products that are well packaged, labeled with ingredients and nutritional facts inside, just in case should you have an allergy concern.
-Tested cannabis can help avoid pesticides, molds, and other contaminants that can pose a health concern.
+Tested cannabis can help avoid pesticides, molds, and other contaminants that can pose a health concern, especially for folks that have immune deficiency disorders.
 It’s important to know where your cannabis came from and how the product was made and is it tested.
-Now that most medical and adult use states are regulating products, this should eliminate the dosing game that many played for years not knowing how much they were ingesting.
-In many states the item has a 10mg of THC per piece/ dose with a limit on the total mg in the package for adult use customers.
-Patients in many of these states have greater limits on the total package amount, but generally the 10mg per piece/ dose rule is also in place.
+Now that most medical and adult use states are regulating products, this should eliminate the dosing guessing game.
+Always start small and wait, you can always eat more for the desired effect.
+In many states edibles are broken down into 5 or 10mg of THC per piece.
+Each package is also limited in total depending on the state you are in.
+California currently limits each package to no more than 100mg total.

 The future of cannabis infusions in all aspects looks bright and has a great future ahead, there is plenty of more research that can and will be done to ensure that patients and consumers have choices for their medicating needs and preferences.